If you meet certain eligibility criteria, you can renew your vehicle's registration online.

 - your concession details (if applicable).

-In most instances, light vehicles more than 5 years old require an eSafety inspection.
-You'll need that inspection report if:
+In most instances, light vehicles more than 5 years old require a safety inspection.
+You'll need an inspection if:

 - your registration renewal notice displays that an inspection is required, and the registration period is unchanged